 As an IT partner of choice to the UK Education sector for nearly 30 years, Stone has the knowledge and experience needed to support universities in building an effective, connected, and secure digital education space that empowers educators and where students can thrive, no matter their location.
 Utilising extensive in-house capabilities, and our trusted partnerships with leading names such as HP, Microsoft, Intel and more, we can deliver a bespoke solutions, dedicated account management and trusted remote support to help you.
-We're also placed on a number of frameworks that are pivotal to the sector, including the SSSNA, JISC, NDNA, CPC and more; an endorsement of our commitment to making a positive impact in Higher Education, fair pricing and maximising value for our customers.

-We're proud to be the First Ranked Supplier on Lot 1 (Desktops) and Lot 3 (One-Stop-Shop) of the NDNA, as well as a Ranked supplier on Lot 2 (Notebooks).
+We're also placed on a number of frameworks that are pivotal to the sector, including the SSSNA, JISC, NDNA, CPC and more; an endorsement of our commitment to making a positive impact in Higher Education, fair pricing and maximising value for our BUILD AN EFFECTIVE REMOTE LEARNING LANDSCAPE WITH HP & STONE ON THE NDNA We're proud to be the First Ranked Supplier on Lot 1 (Desktops) and Lot 3 (One-Stop-Shop) of the NDNA, as well as a Ranked supplier on Lot 2 (Notebooks).
 We're partnered with HP on all 3 Lots of the NDNA, providing innovative devices for remote and agile learning from HP, combined with our value-added solutions and trusted support.
 Stone and HP can help you build a collaborative, engaging, and secure digital environment for teaching, learning and research excellence.
 We're an HP Amplify Partner and HP Service Partner, so we're certified to have the experience and expertise to advise on, supply and support the full portfolio of HP solutions.
-Contact us today to find out more.
+Feature